 cd ~/alexa-avs-sample-app/samples/javaclient mvn exec:exec

-3. This will open a window asking you to authenticate your device.
-Click Yes to allow it to automatically open a window in Chromium.
+3. These two lines of code will open a window asking you to authenticate your device.
+Click Yes to allow it to open a window in Chromium automatically.
 A second dialog will pop up asking you to click Ok, ignore this for now.

 5. You will now be prompted to login into your Amazon account within the web browser, fill out your details and press the Sign in using our secure server button.

 6. Once you have logged in you will see an authentication screen for your device.
 Click Okay to proceed.
 Once completed, it will show “Device Tokens Ready“.